 for installers of solar collectors and systems.

-In 2009, a strong incentive program (http://www.paineissolares.gov.pt/faq-mst2009.html) busted the growth of the market specially in the domestic sector (the price of solar thermal systems for family houses could be acquired with a reduction in price from 30 to 60% depending on the typology and size of the system).
-Deduction in individual income tax could also be applied.
-In 2010, the incentive was directed to the social-service sector, but the financial crises stopped this incentive in the next years and also stopped the fiscal incentives).
+In 2009 a strong incentive program (http://www.paineissolares.gov.pt/faq-mst2009.html) busted the market's growth, especially in the domestic sector (the price of solar thermal systems for family houses could be acquired with a reduction in price from 30 to 60% depending on the typology and size of the system).
+A deduction in individual income tax could also be applied.
+In 2010 the incentive was directed to the social-service sector, but the financial crises stopped this incentive in the following years and also stopped the fiscal incentives).

-In 2020, a new incentive program “Programa de Apoio a Edifícios Mais Sustentáveis (PAE+S)” aiming to give support to more sustainable buildings[6] was launched and was opened until 31st December 2020.
-In this program, support to the installation of Solar Thermal Systems for Hot Water Preparation was considered[7].
+In 2020 a new incentive program, “Programa de Apoio a Edifícios Mais Sustentáveis (PAE+S),” aimed to support to more sustainable buildings[6] was launched and was open until 31st December 2020.
+In this program, support for installing Solar Thermal Systems for Hot Water Preparation was considered[7].
 The systems had to be Class A+.
-A support up to 70% was considered with a maximum of 2500€.
-The program also supported other energy efficiency measures such as efficient windows, insulation, PV systems and heat pumps as well as water efficiency use.
-A new edition of this program (PAE+S2021) is foreseen for 2021 but rules are not yet available.
+Support up to 70% was considered with a maximum of 2500€.
+The program also supported other energy efficiency measures such as efficient windows, insulation, PV systems and heat pumps, as well as water efficiency use.
+In 2021-2022 there was a new edition of this program (PAE+S2021)[8] with support up to 85% with a maximum of 2500€.
+For the solar thermal system to be eligible, the energy label of the product or system must be class A+ or higher.
+In the case of systems with electrical electric resistance type systems or water heaters, the energy label can be A or higher.

 The national energy and climate plans (NECPs) were introduced by the Regulation on the governance of the energy union and climate action (EU)2018/1999 [8], agreed as part of the Clean energy for all Europeans package [9], which was adopted in 2019.

-Portugal developed its Integrated National Plan for Energy and Climate (PNEC) for the period 2021-2030 and its final version was approved in July 2020 (Portuguese Ministers Council Resolution nº53/2020, 10th July [10]).
+Portugal developed its Integrated National Plan for Energy and Climate for the period 2021-2030 and its final version was approved in July 2020 (Portuguese Ministers Council Resolution nº53/2020, 10th July [11]).

-For solar thermal PNEC indicates:
+For solar thermal PNEC indicates

 “In buildings, the solar thermal should coexist with other technologies of great potential and efficiency, such as biomass boilers and heat pumps.
 Still, it will maintain a significant role in the preparation of hot water, and in addition to other efficient solutions, it is one of the most efficient ways for space and water heating, contributing to the increase of comfort.
-In the case of industry, the capacity to satisfy low / medium temperature heat needs is expected to grow substantially.”;
+In the case of industry, the capacity to satisfy low / medium temperature heat needs is expected to grow substantially.”

 and it predicts that solar thermal will contribute with a total of 96, 101 and 104 ktep for 2020, 2025 and 2030, respectively (see Table 9 of PNEC) to the share of renewables in Heating and Cooling, which is considered to be 41%, 45% and 49% of the total energy consumption in 2020, 2025 and 2030, respectively;